troilus/SDRPlusPlus_CommunityEdition/readme.md

 ### Cross platform building

 SDR++ Community Edition uses CMake, which allows for easy cross-platform compilation.
-Some modules that are included will not work on all platforms.
-For example the "audio_sink" module uses the portaudio library, which may not always be available.
+Some modules are platform-specific.
+For example, the "audio_sink" module uses the portaudio library, which may not be available on all systems.

-Please make sure to disabling the modules you don't need with the module build options.
+You can easily disable unneeded modules using the build options described above.

 ### How to create modules